 THE NAMES OF SILICONES IN HAIR PRODUCTS (PLUS THE SILICONE ALTERNATIVES TO KEEP AN EYE OUT FOR):

-If you use these, make sure you wash them away with a shampoo that doesn’t include any ingredients that stick to hair and scalp and don’t easily rinse off, otherwise you will just make matters worse!)
+Occlusive Silicones - if you use these, make sure you wash them away with a shampoo that doesn’t include any ingredients that stick to hair and scalp and don’t easily rinse off.

 - Dimethicone (High Molecular Weight)